 Please read the following Frequently Asked Questions.
 If you have further questions, please contact us at: firstname.lastname@example.org

-Do I need to take an FL placement exam if I took a foreign language AP or IB course and received a C or higher in the class?
+Do I need to take an FL placement exam if I took the AP, IB, or SAT II?

 - 3 or better on the Foreign language AP exam